 On-call firefighters at Cudworth have previously been able to provide night-time cover at Barnsley fire station by staffing the spare night-time fire engine, when the first fire engine is responding to a 999 call.
 In reality, this has been used very rarely as other resources have been able to provide this cover.
+On-call firefighters from Cudworth fire station provided night-time cover at Barnsley fire station 29 times in the 30 month period from April 2022 to September 2024.
 Therefore this option will be discontinued.